OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Demos/01-send-receive-files/README.md

 ## Receive a file from a user

 1. In a private chat with the bot, the message compose area now includes the attachment icon.
-Clicking the icon presents a context menu with the supported choices for the source of the file.
+Selecting the icon presents a context menu with the supported choices for the source of the file.

     ![Screenshot of the Microsoft Teams message compose control with the attachment icon highlighted](../../Images/Exercise1-15.png)